malhussein-bit/Classic-Models-Dashboard-Project/README.md

      - Credit limits grouped with order and customer numbers
      - Customer sales trends and running totals
      - Over-credit customers after factoring in payments

+     - CTE's , subqueries and windows were used to asnswe above questions

    → See all queries that answered above questions [`MySQL_Query/project_query.sql`](./MySQL_Query/project_query.sql)